 Also, check out our article on recommended ACT prep books.
-You should take a minimum of 4 full-length practice ACT Science sections before your test date.
+You should take a minimum of four full-length practice ACT Science sections before your test date.

 The ACT Science section is the tightest time crunch of any section of the test: 7 passages, 40 questions, 35 minutes, leaving only 52.5 seconds to answer each question.

-You need to keep yourself to a 5 minutes per passage pace.
+You need to keep yourself to a five minutes per passage pace.
 If you do not do this in your practice, you will not be able to do it the day of the test.
-You should be taking a minimum of 4 practice tests, but I'd argue you should take around 7-8 practice ACT Science sections to nail this timing.
+You should be taking a minimum of four practice tests, but I'd argue you should take around seven to eight practice ACT Science sections to nail this timing.

 This is the MOST important step of all.